soumiknafiulferdous/Bubble-Shooting-Game/README.md

 5. Click ‘Load’ button for starting the game from where it was previously saved.

-6. Press the ‘ESC’ button to pause the game.
+6. Press the ‘Esc’ button to pause the game.

-7. Press ‘ESC’ button again to resume the game.
+7. Press ‘Esc’ button again to resume the game.